Tom Brady: simply the best

 Los Angeles (AFP) – Tom Brady forged a reputation as the greatest quarterback in NFL history in a two-decade career studded with a slew of records that may never be beaten.

-The 44-year-old NFL icon, who is reportedly set to announce his retirement, will leave the sport after 22 seasons that yielded seven Super Bowl victories, five Super Bowl Most Valuable Player awards and three NFL MVP awards.
+The 44-year-old NFL icon, who confirmed his retirement on Tuesday, leaves the sport after 22 seasons that yielded seven Super Bowl victories, five Super Bowl Most Valuable Player awards and three NFL MVP awards.

 And while Brady was unable to crown his final season with an eighth Super Bowl, he went out on a high after amassing a career-high 5,316 passing yards.